You might have spotted loose or crumbly stool in your guinea pig’s cage and are wondering how to treat diarrhea in guinea pigs.

 To further help restore the balance of good bacteria in its digestive tract, adding plain yogurt with natural activated cultures can help.

-Providing your guinea pig a healthy and balanced diet can be tricky.
+Providing your guinea pig with a healthy and balanced diet can be tricky.

 Make sure that the pellets you are feeding to your guinea pig are formulated especially for these small animals.